(802) 763-7733 info@whiteriverpartnership.org PO Box 705, South Royalton, VT 05068

 Water Quality volunteer responsibilities

-In 2001 the WRP launched the first citizen-based Water Quality Monitoring Program in the White River watershed in an effort to better understand potential threats to water quality and public health.
-Every year WRP staff and trained volunteers gather water quality monitoring data at 22 sites throughout the watershed, including popular swimming holes and the mouths of major tributaries.
+In 2001 the WRP launched the first citizen-based Water Quality Monitoring Program in the White River watershed.
+The Program goals is to better understand potential threats to water quality and public health.

 Water Quality Monitoring volunteer responsibilities include: